 Kidpower is unique, and so are our volunteer opportunities!
 A few minutes or a few hours of effort on your own schedule, no matter where you live, can make a world of difference.
 Volunteers play a crucial role in building bridges between Kidpower and their communities.

 - Share Kidpower through word of mouth.
 Tell your family members, friends, co-workers, and neighbors.
 Tell your child’s teacher, doctor, and coach.
 Reach out to schools, youth organizations, places of worship, and neighborhood groups.

 - Contribute your pro bono expertise.
-Your skills and connections for media relations, book marketing, online fundraising, and funding development can help Kidpower increase our scope, visibility, and sustainability.
+Your skills and connections for language translation, media relations, book marketing, online fundraising, and funding development can help Kidpower increase our scope, visibility, and sustainability.

 - Put our books in hands and on shelves.
 Give our Kidpower Safety Comics and other materials as gifts for birthdays, holidays, and baby showers.
 Donate them to libraries, schools, and parent resource centers.

 - Introduce Kidpower to your company.
 Many corporations have charitable giving programs, and they like knowing what groups matter to their employees.
 Your recommendation could open funding doors to help us help others be safe.

 - Consider becoming a member of our Board of Directors.
 View job description

 - Apply to be a Kidpower instructor.
 Learn how to bring People Safety skills to people of all ages and abilities.
 Our instructors come from all walks of life: they are teachers, computer experts, stay-at-home parents, doctors, police officers, and small business owners.
 Some teach only a few times a year; some teach classes just for children or just for adults.
 Start by reading our Instructor Training page.

 - Stay updated with our e-newsletter.
 Our weekly messages offer thoughtful, practical responses to current events as well as to everyday challenges.
 Subscribe and pass it on with confidence – we never share our addresses with anyone.